Putin, Erdogan sit down for talks on war-torn Syria

 Associated Press

-MOSCOW (AP) — Russian President Vladimir Putin hosted his Turkish counterpart Recep Tayyip Erdogan for talks in the Black Sea resort of Sochi on Wednesday.
+MOSCOW (AP) — Russian President Vladimir Putin hosted his Turkish counterpart Recep Tayyip Erdogan for talks Wednesday in the Black Sea resort of Sochi that were expected to focus on war-torn Syria.

 It was the first in-person meeting for Putin in over two weeks.
 On Sept.
-14, the Russian president went into self-isolation after a staff member he worked in close contact with contracted coronavirus.
-Kremlin spokesman Dmitry Peskov confirmed to reporters that the two-week self-isolation ended for Putin on Wednesday.
+14, the Russian president went into self-isolation after a staff member he worked closely with contracted coronavirus.
+Kremlin spokesman Dmitry Peskov confirmed that Putin’s two-week self-isolation ended on Wednesday.

 As the two leaders sat down for talks, Putin pointed out that relations between the two countries “develop positively.”